 Stopping to Say Hi

 Hunter noticed Dr. Sweeney and he stopped and spoke to him.
 He told him that he liked him and he needed to come and visit him sometime (cue heart melting)….it took him a while to get that sentence out because his voice quivers and he has to really think about his words before they come out of his mouth.
 Dr. Sweeney said that he was on the way and by the time we got to our room, he would be right behind us.

 So, we headed back to our room.
 We made it to the chairs outside of our room because when we approached our door…he began to cry saying he wanted to go home and not go in there anymore.
 Broke my heart.
 I didn’t know what to tell him.
 We parked outside the room and watched the people walk by to help ease him.

-Hunter has Opsoclonus Myoclonus Syndrome or Dancing Eyes Dancing Feet Syndrome.
-These are a good set of videos as to how Hunter is right now.
-It documents the truncal ataxia, the walking, the rages, fine and gross motor skills.
-Click HERE to view them all, if you are interested.
+Hunter was MISDIAGNOSED Opsoclonus Myoclonus Syndrome or Dancing Eyes-Dancing Feet Syndrome.
 It is INCREDIBLY rare.
 There is not enough known about it to have a cure, so this is something he will have for the rest of his life.